 When you test a conditional group, you check that your group will run when the given input testing information matches the conditions for that group.
 As a reminder, the testing information in an automation comes from a previous trigger or action step.

 So effectively, when you test a conditional group, you are double-checking that your conditional group will run with the given input if:

-- if the given input doesn't match a prior condition group first.
+- The given input doesn't match a prior condition group first.

-In the above example, the input record had a category of “Brand Identity,” so the group tested successfully because the actions inside that group would have run.
+In a successful test, the input record had a category of “Brand Identity,” so the group tested successfully because the actions inside that group would have run.

 So, to reiterate, a condition group is testing to see if the group would have run given the input testing information.
 So, even if your condition is valid— the test may fail if the information that is passed in doesn’t meet the conditions for that group.